DraxFM/HookBeam/README.md

 > [!CAUTION]
-> This product was merely made for educational purposes only.
-Using this product for malicious intent is not condoned!
+> This product is intended solely for educational purposes.
+Any malicious use is strictly prohibited!

 # HookBeam v1.0.7